paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-045-congressional-pay-and-benefits.md

 (1) the term “employee” includes an officer (other than a United States Senator); and

-(2) pursuant to the authority under the amendments made by section 213 of division I of the Consolidated Appropriations Act, 2022, the term “annual rate for level II” means the annual rate of basic pay for level II of the Executive Schedule under [section 5313 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim), United States Code, including any adjustment to such rate after the date of this Order [Dec.
-28, 2022].
+(2) the term “annual rate for level II” means the annual rate of basic pay for level II of the Executive Schedule under [section 5313 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim), United States Code, including any adjustment to such rate after the date of this Order [Mar.
+24, 2025].

 #### rate of pay for statutory employees
 Sec.
 2. (a) The annual rates of compensation of the Secretary of the Senate, the Sergeant at Arms and Doorkeeper, and the Legislative Counsel shall each be equal to the annual rate for level II.